carloslafuente/todos-react-redux/README.md

 ### `json-server --watch db.json --port 5000`

-Runs the virtual server in the development mode.<br />
+Runs the virtual server in development mode.<br />
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### `npm test`